washraf/the-docker-ecosystem/Chapter 2/containerc_control_commands.md

 # Container Control Commands

 ##Docker Create
-The docker create command creates container that allows setting configuration you can set in run command the only difference that the created container is never started and in order to start a container you have to run the start command.
+The docker create command creates container that allows setting configuration you can set in run command the only difference that the created container is never started and in order to start a container run the start command.

-For more ab
+For more the docker create
 ###**Usage**
 ```$ sudo docker create [OPTIONS] IMAGE [COMMAND] [ARG...]```
 ###**Example**